 Consistency is a required property since all inventories must be regulated (kept within bounds).
-A desired property is to have self-consistency where only local loops are used for regulation of inventory.
-Self-consistency of a given control system can be checked by using the proposed self-consistency rule (Rule 1).
-The self-consistency rule follows from mass balances for total mass, component and individual phases, and its use for control design is summarized in Table 1.
+An additional desired property is to have local-consistency where all inventories are regulated using only local loops.
+Local-consistency of a given control system can be checked by using the proposed local-consistency rule (Rule 1).
+The local-consistency rule follows from mass balances for total mass, component and individual phases, and its use for control design is summarized in Table 1.

-The self-consistency rule may be regarded as "obvious", but has nevertheless proven to be very useful in many applications, and is consistent with previously proposed rules.
-For example, a direct consequence of the self-consistency rule is the "radiation rule", 1 which states that the inventory control structure must be radiating around the location of a given flow.
-The self-consistency rule can also be applied to more complex cases where previously proposed rules fail.
+The local-consistency rule may be regarded as "obvious", but has nevertheless proven to be very useful in many applications, and it agrees with previously proposed rules.
+For example, a direct consequence of the local-consistency rule is the "radiation rule", which states that the inventory control structure must be radiating around the location of a given flow.